ricklima96/SeriesApp/README.md

 Observations:
 * The whole project was developed only using the main branch, git flow was not considered for simplicity purposes.

+* User authentication was implemented, checking whether the user device supports biometric authentication and prompting as an option.
+The user can opt for a 4 PIN authentication or no authentication at all, choices that will be erased when the app is uninstalled.

 * Dependency Injection using Swinject was scrapped because some issues with Protocols inheriting ObservableObject came up and the lack of time resulted in this decision.